cherifGsoul/php-algerian-mobile-phone-number/README.md

 ```

 ## Contribution
-Any contribution are welcome to make this library better.
+Contributions are welcome to make this library better.

 ### Testing:
 Inside the repository :